evilimas/Live-chat-app/README.md

 ## Live Chat with Firebase Database

-This project is a real-time chat application built using Vue.js and Firebase.
+This project is a simple real-time chat application built using Vue.js and Firebase.
 It enables users to communicate in real-time with each other, while also providing authentication and data storage functionalities through Firebase services.

 ### Features: